 Use the Print dialogue on your Mac to select a printer and set print options that determine how an image or document appears on the printed page.

 To connect or set up a printer, see Add a printer to your printer list.
 To solve problems with your printer, see Check if a printer is working or has a problem or refer to the manufacturer’s printer documentation.

 With a document open on your Mac, choose File > Print, or press Command-P.

 The Print dialogue opens, with a preview of your printed document.
-Click the arrows above the preview to scroll through the pages.

 Tip: To view a full-size preview in the Preview app, click the PDF pop-up menu, then choose Open PDF in Preview.